 This has a bit more of a niche use case, but start thinking about what devices your prospects are using for research and purchases.
 Oftentimes you’ll see lower-ticket items both researched and purchased on mobile, but with higher-ticket items, most purchasing is done on desktop.
 Using this sort of info, you can bid more aggressively and less aggressively for these kinds of traffic based on where they are in your sales funnel.

-7. Monitor your position, ad spend, and conversions
+7. Monitor your position, ad spend, and conversion metrics

 Lastly, once we’ve got our campaign up and running, it’s time to monitor our core KPIs (key performance indicators), to gauge the success of our campaign and to figure out ways to improve it.
 Are certain expensive keywords not converting into sales or leads as often as is needed to be profitable?
 Are certain keywords performing better at lower positions than in higher positions on the SERP (search engine results page)?